 The annual Australian Crime and Violence Prevention Awards (ACVPA) recognise and reward good practice in the prevention or reduction of violence and other types of crime in Australia.
 The awards encourage public initiatives, and assist governments in identifying and developing practical projects which will reduce violence and other types of crime in the community.
-This year, the ACVPA celebrates its 25th year.

 Any government agency, not-for-profit organisation or individual person making a significant contribution to a project in Australia can be nominated for an award.
 Projects may address specific groups such as rural and remote communities, women, children, youth, family, migrant, ethnic or Indigenous communities, or specific problems such as alcohol-related violence.

 Nominations for the 2017 ACVPA are now open.

 - Judging criteria

 Who can enter?